 Imagine how beautiful life would be if you could be sitting at your place and you could shop with your friend in another country!
 Techies are trying to make that possible too.
-It is just a matter of time when e-commerce would outdo the mom and pop stores.
+It is just a matter of time when e-commerce would outdo the mom-and-pop stores.

 This technology excludes fraud and provides a new payment method.

 It is said that acquiring a new customer can cost five times more than retaining a customer.
-Knowing about these technologies and acting upon it to give the consumers the best shopping experience is what will be the critical differentiator between e-commerce stores.
+Knowing about these technologies and acting upon them to give the consumers the best shopping experience will be the critical differentiator between e-commerce stores.
 The industry is making relentless efforts to offer customers an experience like never before, and advanced technologies will be the guiding light on this path.
 As goes a famous quote by Sean Gretty: “The technology you use impresses no one.
 The experience you create with it is everything.”

 About the author

 Ekta Patel is an eCommerce consultant and technical writer at Selected Firms.
 She is also a digital enthusiast who loves to write on various trends, including Tech, Software Development, AI, and Personal Development.
 Ekta is a passionate blogger and loves to read and write.
-She has five years of experience in developing content and new ideas of presentation for company websites, blogs, whitepapers, business collateral, and case studies.
+She has five years of experience developing content and new ideas for presentation for company websites, blogs, whitepapers, business collateral, and case studies.
 Besides her passion for content writing, she is an avid fan of football and loves to dance.

 7 Advanced Technologies that are Redefining eCommerce